 Global Opportunities for PLU Faculty

 A hallmark of PLU’s global education profile is the high level of participation of its faculty.
 To sustain this level of participation, the Wang Center is committed to supporting faculty through research grant activities, study away program leadership opportunities, collaboration on co-curricular programming, and resources for the development and implementation of high-impact teaching opportunities such as study away course offerings, experiential learning courses, and faculty-student research both locally and globally.
-For more information, please see below or contact Tamara Williams, Executive Director Wang Center for Global Education at firstname.lastname@example.org, or Megan Grover, Assistant Director and Short Term Study Away Program Manager at email@example.com.
+For more information, please see below or contact Tamara Williams, Executive Director Wang Center for Global and Community Engaged Education at email@example.com, or Megan Grover, Assistant Director and Short Term Study Away Program Manager at firstname.lastname@example.org.

 Design a Community Engaged Learning (CEL) Course!
 Learn more about CEL Course Development here.

 The Curricular Development Grant is available to support prospective faculty leaders with their travel in order to explore possibilities for establishing new programs!
 Learn more about the Curricular Development Grant here.

 Become a Gateway Program Director for a program in one of the following locations: China, England, Mexico, Norway, Trinidad and Tobago, and Namibia!
 Learn more about the Gateway Program Director position here.